AboutObjectsTraining/ios-objc-comp-reston-2016-03/README.md

 ## Overview

-Lab exercise solutions, example projects, and other resources used in the delivery of the iOS Development in Objective-C class.
+Lab exercise solutions, example projects, and other resources used in the delivery of the *iOS Development in Objective-C: Comprehensive* class.

 ---